jonrhymes/project_2/README.md

 * HTML
 * Photoshop.

-It incorporates the MVC file structure and the 7 RESTful routes and it operates at full CRUD.
+It incorporates the MVC file structure and the 7 RESTful routes and operates at full CRUD.
 </p>

+> I love to swim in beautiful Florida > springs and I wanted a way to track > the springs for any impulsive visit.

 <h3>Wireframes:</h3>